abunickabhi/FPGA_2023/README.md

 See the following links for instalation of the toolchain [ quartus + modelsim ] and setting up the connectivity to the Max10 board for programming.
  - [Inatalation of Quartus Lite](https://www.tifr.res.in/~icfa2023/assets/doc/InstallationSteps.pdf)
+ - Inatalation of ModelSim
+   - [Linux](https://profile.iiita.ac.in/bibhas.ghoshal/COA_2020/Lab/ModelSim%20Linux%20installation.html) , it is recomended to install the 20.1 version
  - [Instalation of drivers for the Max10 Board and an a demo of the toolchain ](https://www.tifr.res.in/~icfa2023/assets/doc/JTAG_Driver.pdf)

 ## Datasheets and Manuals